 First level having 320 steps and the other one with 231 stairs.
 There is an elevator option for the level one but eventually you have to walk in the level two.

 The Vatican dome gets narrower as you proceed ahead and one has to climb this part single file, with the roof slanting over your head.
-But it is acceptable in front of the splendour of this dome.
+But it is acceptable in front of the splendor of this dome.

 Visiting Vatican City Rome – When to Go?